Is Texas a Community Property State?

 What Is “Mixed” Property?

-Mixed property refers to situations, for example, where married couples contribute separate property toward the purchase of community property or to reduce the other spouse’s separate property liabilities.
+Mixed property refers to situations in which married couples contribute separate property toward the purchase of community property or to reduce the other spouse’s separate property liabilities.

 Many may believe the creation of this mixed property means any contributions may be lost.
 However, you may file a claim for reimbursement for these contributed funds under Texas community property state laws.